 After a thirty-year career as a professional actor and acting teacher in the U.S., Ed began teaching animators in 1996 at DreamWorks/PDI when that studio was preparing Antz.
 Since then, he has taught for most major animation studios and video game companies internationally, including Sony, Disney Animation, CD Projekt Red, EA, Blizzard, Epic, Valve, Framestore, Ubisoft and Microsoft.
 Ed Hooks lives with his wife, Cally in Lisbon, Portugal.
 His most recent book, Craft Notes for Animators – A Perspective on a 21st Century Career – is also published by Routledge.

-Ed will give extended masterclasses at The Art Department on Thursday 3 and Friday 4 October.
-More info will follow.
+During The Art Department Eindhoven 2019 Ed gave extended masterclasse on Thursday 3 and Friday 4 October.